nails/skeleton-docker-lamp/README.md

 Command                  | Value
 ------------------------ | -----------------------------------------------------------------------
-`make build`             | Executes `./www/build.sh` within the context of the webserver container `make build-containers`  | Builds the project containers `make start`             | Start all containers and build `make stop`              | Stop all containers
+`make build`             | Executes `./www/build.sh` within the context of the webserver container `make watch`             | Executes `./www/watch.sh` within the context of the webserver container `make build-containers`  | Builds the project containers `make start`             | Start all containers and build `make stop`              | Stop all containers